 How deep does the mailbox post have to be in the ground?

 As a general rule, the hole for your mailbox post should be at least 20 inches deep.
 You can use fast set concrete to help make the post more secure.
 Some mailbox posts can be bolted to a pre-formed concrete base.

 What is a column mount mailbox?

-Column mount mailboxes are also generally designed for roadside (curbside) mail delivery.
-Instead of being mounted on a post, the locking or non-locking column mount mailbox is usually mounted within a pre-built or custom-built column.
+Column mailboxes are also generally designed for roadside (curbside) mail delivery.
+Instead of being mounted on a post, the locking or non-locking mailbox insert is usually installed within a pre-built or custom-built column.

 Does it matter which side of the road the post mount mailbox is located?

 As a general rule, a residential post mount mailbox should be installed on the same side of the street as the delivery address.
 It may also be installed on the opposite side of the road if that is in keeping with the direction of the mail delivery route.